zahiryahya1/Chat-Website/readme.md

 - JQuery

 # Bugs / Known Issues
+- For some reason, it doesnt work with windows or ubuntu (only works on mac).
 # Note:
 I used 'Diego Gonzalez' chat application as a foundation/template that I have changed and built upon.
 Link: https://github.com/dgonzalez21/Node-Chat